Active Substance: ceritinib

 The medicine is available as capsules (150 mg).
-The recommended dose is 750 mg (5 capsules) once a day taken on an empty stomach and no food should be eaten for 2 hours before or after the dose.
+The recommended dose is 750 mg (5 capsules) once a day taken on an empty stomach and no food should be eaten for 2 hours before and 1 hour after the dose.
 The doctor may decide to reduce the dose or stop treatment temporarily if side effects occur.
 In certain cases treatment should be permanently stopped.
-For further information see the summary of product characteristics (also part of the EPAR).

 How does Zykadia work?

-ALK belongs to a family of proteins called receptor tyrosine kinases (RTKs), which are involved in the growth of cells and the development of new blood vessels that supply them.
+ALK belongs to a family of proteins called receptor tyrosine kinases, which are involved in the growth of cells and the development of new blood vessels that supply them.
 In patients with ALK-positive NSCLC, an abnormal form of ALK is produced that stimulates the cancer cells to divide and grow in an uncontrolled fashion.
 The active substance in Zykadia, ceritinib, works by blocking the activity of ALK, thereby reducing the growth and spread of the cancer.

 What benefits of Zykadia have been shown in studies?

-Zykadia has been investigated in two main studies involving 303 patients in whom the disease progressed despite previous treatment with crizotinib (Xalkori).
-In both studies, which were still ongoing at the time of Zykadia’s evaluation, the medicine was not compared with any other treatment.
+- In two of these studies, involving 303 patients, the medicine was not compared with any other treatment.
 Response to treatment was assessed using body scans and standardised criteria used for solid tumours, with complete response being when the patient had no remaining signs of the cancer.
-In one study 56% of patients given Zykadia (92 of 163) were considered by the treating doctors to have shown a complete or partial response to the medicine at the time of analysis.
+In one study 56% of patients given Zykadia (92 of 163) were considered by the treating doctors to have shown a complete or partial response to the medicine.
 The average length of response was 8.3 months.
-In the second study, the overall response rate at the time of analysis was 37% (52 of 140 patients) and the average length of response was 9.2 months, and similar results were seen when the study was completed.
+In the second study, the overall response rate was 41% (57 of 140 patients) and the average length of response was 10.6 months.

 What are the risks associated with Zykadia?